Radiative shocks create environments for dust formation in novae

 Absent shocks, the bulk of the ejecta, which is released on a timescales of days to weeks after the outburst, would be expected to approach a phase of free radial homologous expansion on a timescale of months when dust formation is observed.
 The simplest assumption would be to approximate its geometry as that of a freely expanding uniform sphere, with the density decreasing as $n = {M_{\rm ej}}/{4 \pi R_{\rm ej}^3 m_p} \propto t^{-3},$ and the temperature determined by irradiation from a central source according to equation (\ref{eq:Trad}).
-For comparison to our shock models, we also consider trajectories corresponding to such an expanding uniform sphere, as shown with a solid grey line in Figure~\ref{fig:thermo}.
+For comparison to our shock models, we also consider trajectories corresponding to such a expanding uniform sphere, as shown with a solid grey line in Figure~\ref{fig:thermo}.

 A key question relevant to dust formation is whether the ejecta will remain neutral as it expands, or whether it will become ionized by X-rays from the central white dwarf.
 In Appendix \ref{sec:ionization}, we estimate that carbon will remain neutral until the density decreases below a critical value of $n_{\rm ion} \approx 10^{9}-10^{10}$ cm$^{-3}$, depending on the WD luminosity, the carbon abundance, and the mass of the central shell.
 Figure \ref{fig:thermo} shows that for characteristic parameters these densities are not reached in our shock models until very low temperatures $T \lesssim 500$ K, well after dust condensation and growth.
 By comparison, for thermodynamic conditions which correspond to the naive picture of a uniform homologous sphere (i.e. neglecting shocks), these densities are reached when the temperature is much higher, $T \gtrsim 2000$ K, i.e.~before dust would have formed.
 Given the likely detrimental effects of ionizing radiation on the dust formation process, this already illustrates the crucial role played by enhanced compression due to radiative shocks in creating an environment conducive to dust formation.